ICF Advocates for Choice

 Senior Legal Consultant

-ATTORNEY STEPHEN WALLACE is a member of PART, Parents and Allies for Remarkable Texans and serves on the Policy Committee of NCSA, (National Council on Severe Autism), Co-President of Texas Families and Friends for Choice
+ATTORNEY STEPHEN WALLACE (Texas) was a member of PART, Parents and Allies for Remarkable Texans and serves on the Policy Committee of NCSA, (National Council on Severe Autism), Co-President of Texas Families and Friends for Choice

 Stephen graduated as a Political Science / History major from Texas State University.